 Dr Dang designed his practice to look like no other.
 “Half the total floor space is used as a waiting area for our patients,” he says.
 “I wanted this space to feel casual and non-threatening—more like a living room in an apartment rather than a dental surgery.”

 The waiting room is a large, open space with comfortable lounges and armchairs.
-A coffee machine, massaging chairs, televisions and a PS3 for the kids are freely available.
+A coffee machine, massaging chairs, a white modern coffee table, televisions and a PS3 for the kids are freely available.
 There’s also a fridge and microwave and the natural colour palette is calm and contemporary.

 The focal point of the room is a huge saltwater fish tank.
 This 3.6 metre by 90cm marvel is full of coral, starfish and vibrant ‘Nemo’ clownfish.
 The serene but ever-changing underwater landscape is constantly filmed by a video camera that streams a live image to a television in the waiting room.